Pages

 Because it is Fall, I have been collecting fallen leaves that I am drawn to, various pieces of plant matter and interesting shaped twigs.
 When I get all of my new finds home, I decide on a color palette and design and then I get to work arranging all of these new fascinating pieces of nature.
 After creating the picture that I want to create on a clean canvas, I layer on a coat of paint, just on one side to each piece and lay it back down in its place.
 Then I proceed to cover the arrangement with parchment paper and a piece of muslin fabric.
 I then press down with my hands or use a roller...one of my vintage rolling pins over all of my pieces.
 After feeling satisfied with the amount of pressure...I carefully lift the cloth and parchment paper and then carefully remove the leaves and plant matter with tweezers.
 Finally, I stand back and am always amazed at the amount of detail that the paint brings out in these beautiful pieces of nature.
 If it didn't work....I create a collage over the intended piece...I'm sure that this is how the concept of a collage began...

 I am always on the hunt for pieces of driftwood.
 Fortunately, new ones seem to wash in closer to shore every week.
 I try to just take (rehome) what I love...and leave some for others and just generally...leave them where they landed.
 Where we walk each day is at a beautiful park that jets out into the Bay.
-Our favorite place to sit awhile to enjoy the beauty and the sound of the waves is a big old fallen tree that sees waves coming in from several different directions.
+Our favorite place to sit awhile to enjoy the beauty and the sound of the waves, is a big old fallen tree that sees waves coming in from several different directions.
 What a lovely place to live.
 So much to hear and see.
 This is my favorite place to sit and enjoy and also to see what the waves have brought in each day.
 I never thought that a discovered piece of a broken branch or root would make me so happy...but it does.
 When I pick up and handle each piece, I think about how far it's traveled and how many hundreds of times it's been rolled around making it so smooth and unique.

 I am currently using a longer piece of driftwood to hang from the ceiling displaying the dried orange slices, lemon peel stars and brown paper bag stars that I have been making for the upcoming Holiday...and after.